TkoolerLufar/UnityScreenSaver/README.md

 How to build:

-1. Prepare your Visual Studio with ".NET Desktop development" feature.
+1. Prepare your Visual Studio with ".NET desktop development" feature.
 2. Open this Unity project on Unity and build it in *Build/Windows*.
 3. Open *ExternalPrograms/Windows/UnityScreenSaverLauncher/UnityScreenSaverLauncher.sln*.
 4. **Publish** the solution.
 An exe by Unity will be replaced by this step.